fuzzy41316/CS537-Letter-Boxed-Game/README.md

 - All letters on the board are used at least once.
 - Consecutive words connect by first and last letter.
 - Letters on the same side are not used consecutively.
 - Words appear in the provided dictionary.

-This project tested my ability to work with **file I/O, string processing, and dynamic memory management** in a structured C program.
+These are the same rules as found on the [New York Times](https://www.nytimes.com/puzzles/letter-boxed) This project tested my ability to work with **file I/O, string processing, and dynamic memory management** in a structured C program.

 ---